tobinjt/johntobin.ie/content/blog/Automatic_wifi_reconnection_on_MacOS.md

 changed).
 You need to figure out the network interface to consider by running `networksetup -listnetworkserviceorder` and looking for the WiFi interface.

-The code has grown more complex as I work around temporary blips in network connectivity, see the full code at
+The complexity has grown as I work around temporary blips in network connectivity, see the full code at
 <https://github.com/tobinjt/bin/blob/master/reconnect-wifi>